-Well, it’s a portfolio of Gareth Halfacree’s work, silly.
-He’s the former systems administrator to the left – or above, on a mobile device – currently earning a living as a full-time technology journalist and technical author.
-You may know him from his best-selling book the Raspberry Pi User Guide, the upcoming Official Micro:bit User Guide, or his contributions to national magazines, radio programmes and books including Imagine Publishing’s Genius Guide and Tips, Tricks, Apps & Hacks series and his eponymous “Gareth Halfacree’s Hobby Tech” feature, a five-page spread in Dennis Publishing’s Custom PC Magazine each month.
+This is a portfolio site for Gareth Halfacree, the former systems administrator currently earning a living as a full-time technology journalist and technical author.
+You may know him from his best-selling books the Raspberry Pi User Guide and the Official BBC micro:bit User Guide, or his contributions to national magazines, radio programmes, and publications including Imagine Publishing’s Genius Guide and Tips, Tricks, Apps & Hacks series – or even his eponymous “Gareth Halfacree’s Hobby Tech” feature, a five-page spread in Dennis Publishing’s Custom PC Magazine each month.

-Working regularly for both print and digital publications – including Dennis Publishing’s Custom PC, PC Pro, Computer Active, Micro Mart, IT Pro and Expert Reviews, Imagine Publishing’s Linux User & Developer and the company’s corresponding ‘Bookazine’ titles – Gareth is a prolific and experienced writer who has been used as a source by Forbes, The Guardian, ComputerWorld, the World Wide Web Consortium, the Electronic Frontier Foundation, The Register, DigitalJournal, Linux Today, and even Wikipedia.
-(Yes, that last one is a joke.
-It’s also true.)
+Working regularly for both print and digital publications – including Dennis Publishing’s Custom PC, PC Pro, Computer Active, Micro Mart, IT Pro, Alphr, and Expert Reviews, Imagine Publishing’s Linux User & Developer, Raspberry Pi Press’ The MagPi and Hackspace Magazine titles, and a series of best-selling books published by J. Wiley & Sons and translated into numerous languages for global distribution – Gareth is a prolific and experienced writer who has been used as a source by the BBC, Forbes, The Guardian, ComputerWorld, the World Wide Web Consortium, the Electronic Frontier Foundation, The Register, DigitalJournal, Linux Today, and even Wikipedia.
 Also, he doesn’t talk about himself in the third person nearly as much as this particular page might suggest.

-Gareth’s digital articles have also featured on the front page of Slashdot, Y-Combinator’s Hacker News, TechMeme, and the “what’s hot” section of reddit.
+Gareth’s digital articles also frequently feature on the front pages of Slashdot, Y-Combinator’s Hacker News, TechMeme, and the “what’s hot” section of reddit.

-If you’re looking for someone to cover an event, an op. ed. piece on a new release, or just some simple copywriting or proofing services, why not get in touch?
+If you’re looking for someone to cover an event, an op. ed. piece on a new release, or just some simple technical writing or copywriting services, why not get in touch?